 Crap.
-I’ve been caught and am about two steps away from being fingerprinted and booked.
+I’ve been caught, and I’m about two steps away from being fingerprinted and booked.
 Of course it’s perfectly legal.
 Otherwise I wouldn’t be telling you…?

 The answer to both is no. No!!!
 I don’t have a degree in teaching, and you don’t need one either in order to homeschool your kids.
-It’s not required from a legal standpoint, and it’s definitely not necessary in order to successfully educate your children at home.
+It’s not required from the legal standpoint, and it’s definitely not necessary in order to successfully educate kids at home.

-#3 “I imagine it has to be extremely difficult to teach children the extent of the school curriculum at home!?”
+#3 “It must be so difficult to teach the extent of the school curriculum at home…”

 #4 “Aren’t you worried about the lack of socialization?”

 Drum roll, please!!!
 Hands down, this one wins the Most Frequently Asked Question Award.

 Well, socialization is about connecting, right?
 The definition of socialization is as follows: 1) The activity of mixing socially with others; 2) The process of learning to behave in a way that is acceptable to society.
 And, um, you just had a long conversation with my homeschooled child…?

 No. We’re trying to follow the strict criteria for raising little sociopaths.
 Friends are not allowed and we strive to eliminate the stubborn ones as we go.
 Look, our kids don’t have a whole class of peers to invite to a birthday party out of courtesy (thank goodness) so it may look like they’re being socially deprived.
 But they see other children and spend time with them.
 I promise.